satfra/DiFfRG/README.md

 $ cd DiFfRG
 $ bash -i  build.sh -j8 -i /opt/DiFfRG
 ```
-The `build_DiFfRG.sh` bash script will build and setup the DiFfRG project and all its requirements.
+The `build.sh` bash script will build and setup the DiFfRG project and all its requirements.
 This can take up to half an hour as the deal.ii library is quite large.
 This script has the following options:
 -  `-f`              Perform a full build and install of everything without confirmations.
 -  `-c`              Use CUDA when building the DiFfRG library.
 -  `-i <directory>`  Set the installation directory for the library.
--  `-j <threads>`    Set the number of threads passed to make and git fetch.
+-  `-j <threads>`    Set the number of threads passed to the build.
 -  `-b <directory>`  Use the Boost installation at this prefix instead of building one.
 -  `-t <directory>`  Use the TBB installation at this prefix instead of building one.
 -  `-s <directory>`  Use the SUNDIALS installation at this prefix instead of building one.